nopphiphat/Node-Task-Manager-API/README.md

 ## Description

-Created a task-manager website using Node.js, Express, Mongoose, MongoDB Atlas, and [SendGrid](https://sendgrid.com/) - Email Delivery Service.
+Created a task-manager website using Node.js, Express, Mongoose, Postman, MongoDB Atlas, and [SendGrid](https://sendgrid.com/) - Email Delivery Service.

 ## Deployed

-The application is deployed on [Heroku](https://nopi-task-manager.herokuapp.com/)
+The application is deployed on Heroku, [https://nopi-task-manager.herokuapp.com/](https://nopi-task-manager.herokuapp.com/).
+User can install [Postman](https://www.postman.com/) and config it to my Heroku website to perform CRUD operations using GET, POST, PATCH, DELETE on the Mongodb Atlas Database.

 ## Installing